puyanwei/bank-tech-test/README.md

 - Rubocop linter passes.
 - 95% or above test coverage.
 - Commits are regular, small and have good descriptions.
-- Flog score is low.
+- Flog score is low, which means methods have one responsibility and classes are small.